RominaMartin/react-native-rss/README.md

 This app connects to [The Onion](https://www.theonion.com) RSS feed and displays the latest news.

+### You should know
-In order to get going you need to download the code, you can do that via pull, clone or just download the zip what suits you the best.
+- In order to get going you need to download the code, you can do that via pull, clone or just download the zip what suits you the best.
 Afterwards run `npm install` to get all the dependencies.
 Once you have all the dependencies just run `npm start` and you'll be able to take a look!

+- There's a pull to refresh included in the list, try it out!

 ## Used dependencies